-Drinking water testing and Understanding the test results of your Drinking Water Test Kit
+Drinking water testing and Understanding the results of your Drinking Water Test Kit

 From our experts at SimplexHealth

 Most countries have standards or guidelines regarding the maximum contaminant levels in drinking water.
 Globally, there is an overall agreement on the science behind the setting of these standards.
 Mostly, they are guided by worldwide research and the standards set by the World Health Organisation.
-The UK government has also published a set of water quality standards for key contaminants, which are guided by the European Union together with national standards.
+The UK government has also published a set of water quality standards for key contaminants.

 It is recommended to record your water testing results and compare them to local guidelines.

-• If water comes from a private water supply, then it is important to test it regularly.
+• If water comes from a private water supply, then it is important to carefully maintain the supply and test it regularly.

-• Should your drinking water test outside the desired values, then it is recommended to contact your local water supplier as soon as possible; or review your filtering system if you use water from a private source.
+• Should your drinking water test outside the desired values, then it is recommended to contact your local water supplier as soon as possible or investigate the reason if you use water from a private supply.

 • If a problem exists, then it is always a good idea to ask a neighbour, to see if they have the same problem to see if it is specific to your house.